IQSS/dataverse/doc/sphinx-guides/source/api/sword.rst

 SWORD_ stands for "Simple Web-service Offering Repository Deposit" and is a "profile" of AtomPub (`RFC 5023`_) which is a RESTful API that allows non-Dataverse software to deposit files and metadata into a Dataverse installation. :ref:`client-libraries` are available in Python, Java, R, Ruby, and PHP.

 Introduced in Dataverse Network (DVN) `3.6 <https://github.com/IQSS/dvn/blob/develop/doc/sphinx/source/dataverse-api-main.rst#data-deposit-api>`_, the SWORD API was formerly known as the "Data Deposit API" and ``data-deposit/v1`` appeared in the URLs.
 For backwards compatibility these URLs will continue to work (with deprecation warnings).
-Due to architectural changes in Dataverse 4.0, a few minor backward incompatible changes were necessarily introduced and for this reason the version has been increased to ``v1.1``.
+Due to architectural changes and security improvements (especially the introduction of API tokens) in Dataverse 4.0, a few backward incompatible changes were necessarily introduced and for this reason the version has been increased to ``v1.1``.
 For details, see :ref:`incompatible`.

 Dataverse implements most of SWORDv2_, which is specified at http://swordapp.github.io/SWORDv2-Profile/SWORDProfile.html .
 Please reference the `SWORDv2 specification`_ for expected HTTP status codes (i.e. 201, 204, 404, etc.), headers (i.e. "Location"), etc. For a quick introduction to SWORD, the two minute video at http://cottagelabs.com/news/intro-to-sword-2 is recommended.